-Mire Gola was born in Rzeszow, in the Lvov district of Galicia, Poland (today Ukraine) to a well-to-do mercantile family which was religious, specifically hasidic, though permeated with general culture.
+Mire Gola was born in Rzeszow, in the Lvov district of Galicia, Poland (today Ukraine) to a well-to-do mercantile family that was religious, specifically hasidic, though permeated with general culture.
 Her father set a humanistic, open tone in the household, and Gola studied in Polish schools, where she was a model student, at times winning prizes.
 She distinguished herself even in childhood for her intelligence and many talents, especially in writing and speaking.
 She also had outstanding leadership ability from early childhood.

 At the age of seventeen she was elected to the main Ha-Shomer ha-Za’ir leadership in Galicia and moved to Lvov, where the leadership was located.
 As a result of her persuasive powers her parents ultimately reconciled themselves to her choice.